mozilla/classify-client/README.md

 ### GeoIP Database

-A GeoIP database is required.
-For development purposes, one can be obtained from [the Maxmind website](https://dev.maxmind.com/geoip/geoip2/geolite2/).
-The GeoLite2 Country database is recommended.
-It should be placed at the root of the repository.
+A GeoIP database will be downloaded automatically during the build.

+> Note: It relies on `curl` and `tar` commands.
+See `build.rs` for insights about how to obtain
+> the file manually in case the `.mmdb` file does not show up in the current folder.

 ## Configuration